 - The largest public collection of contemporary Inuit art in the world with video installations, carvings, prints, drawings, and performing arts.
-Interactive kiosks using video and collaborative apps will bring the art to life.
+Collaborative apps will bring the art to life.

 - Exhibitions that provide cultural and historical context shared by Inuit partners through art, oral histories, and film.

 - Accessible and tactile interpretive zones inspiring your family to explore art together through playful, hands-on activities.

 Inuit stakeholders are actively developing programs as a way to bring global attention to their people, art, history, and communities.
 The WAG will collaborate and facilitate teaching, training, and program sessions that grow the Inuit art sector.
 These programs will not only spur economic development, but also make the Inuit Art Centre an international destination.